Logo

 Over-the-Counter Remedies

-To alleviate ovulation pain, consider over-the-counter pain relievers like:
+To alleviate pain during ovulation, consider over-the-counter pain relievers like:

 1. Ibuprofen